 - These are not exhaustive lists of authorised/unauthorised absences.
-These are guidelines as to typical types of absences. - In the highly unusual circumstance where a request for leave is required, parents must complete a request for leave at least two weeks in advance of the absence and send it back for the attention of the Principal.
-Leave is only authorised in an exceptional circumstance.
+These are guidelines as to typical types of absences.

-- Registers close at 9:00.
-If a child is late after this time without good reason such as medical appointment supported with an appointment card, it is coded as U (unauthorised absence). - In the case where a child is absent and an explanation has not been received by 9:00, the school will contact you.
-If there is no response to this message, the absence is coded as O (unauthorised absence). - Holidays taken in term time are coded as G (unauthorised absence). - 10 half day sessions of unauthorised absence within a 12-week period may lead to a Fixed Penalty Notice (FPN).
-This may be any combination of G, U or O codes to make up the 10 sessions (see section 7 for more information on FPNs). - It is clear within the law that parents/carers risk prosecution if their child does not attend school regularly.
+- In the highly unusual circumstance where a request for leave is required, parents must complete a request for leave form two weeks in advance of the absence and send it back for the attention of the Principal.
+Leave is only authorised in an exceptional circumstance. - Registers close at 9.10am.
+If a child is late after this time without good reason such as medical appointment supported with an appointment card, the absence will be coded in line with DfE guidelines (see Appendix E), which may be recorded as an unauthorised absence - In the case where a child is absent and an explanation has not been received by 9.10am the school will contact you.
+If there is no response to this message, the absence will be recorded as an unauthorised absence and coded in line with the DfE guidelines (see Appendix E) - Holidays taken in term time will be recorded as an unauthorised absence and coded in line with the DfE guidelines (see Appendix E) - 10 half day sessions of unauthorised absence within a 10-week period may lead to a Fixed Penalty Notice (FPN).
+This may be any combination of select codes to make up the 10 sessions (see section 7 for more information on FPNs). - It is clear within the law that parents/carers risk prosecution if their child does not attend school regularly.
 It is therefore important that parents/carers and Etonbury Academy work closely together to identify and overcome any issues which may be affecting a pupil's attendance.
 Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
 This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school. - Persistent absence is reviewed regularly by the Local Authority Attendance Officer and further referrals may be made.